sathvikreddy829/nyc-taxi-azure-etl/README.md

 Specified datatypes with sizes using the WITH clause to minimize scanned data volume.
 Queried only a subset of required columns to improve performance.
 Applied filters on large datasets to limit processing to relevant records.
-Used field terminators and row terminators to correctly interpret CSV structures following RFC 4180 standards
+Used field terminators and row terminators to correctly interpret CSV structures

 Data Quality Checks:

 Identified and removed duplicates in key columns.
 Handled missing values (nulls) appropriately.
 Addressed data mismatches discovered after ingestion.
-Removed personal information (PII) to ensure GDPR compliance.

 Performance Optimization: